 The adapter lets you harness the video capabilities that are built into your computer's USB Type-C connection, to deliver the astonishing quality of UHD to your 4K 60Hz display.
 This makes it easier for you to multitask while working on the most resource-demanding applications imaginable.

-With this adapter, you can achieve an output resolution of up to 3840 x 2160p at 60Hz, which is perfect for performing high-resolution tasks such as viewing 4K video.
-Plus, the adapter is backward compatible with 1080p displays, which makes it a great accessory for home, office or other workspace applications while future-proofing for 8K implementation.
+With this adapter, you can also achieve an output resolution of up to 7680x4320 at 30Hz, which is perfect for performing high-resolution tasks such as viewing 8K video.
+Plus, the DP 1.4 adapter is backward compatible with 1080p displays, which makes it a great accessory for home, office or other workspace applications while future-proofing for 8K implementation.

 This adapter lets you utilize the versatile USB Type-C port on your portable device.
 USB Type-C is a reversible connector, so it doesn't matter which way you plug it in, the adapter will always work, saving you the hassle and embarrassment of adjusting your device when you're trying to deliver a presentation.